mirofrankovic/m-profile-project-01/README.md

 **Footer:** The footer section contains contact, logo and copyright information as well as external links to the Social Media channels and email.
 The link to the email makes it easier to get in touch if the user does not want to fill out the contact form.
 I also wanted to add a link to allow the user to jump back to the top instead of scrolling to further improve the overall UX.
+If the user clicks on the "Back to Top" link or the logo at any point it will bring them back to the top of the pages as intended.

 **Features Left to Implement**